ssrine/Nutritech-Agro-Shop-project/README.md

 This will start the React development server, and you should be able to access the frontend at http://localhost:PORT/.

 ## 3. Accessing Both Servers Together
-Django Backend: Running at http://127.0.0.1:8000/ React Frontend: Running at http://localhost:PORT/
+- Django Backend: Running at http://127.0.0.1:8000/
-When developing locally, you can make API calls from the React frontend to the Django backend.
-For example, if you want to fetch a list of products from the Django API, your React app can make a request to http://127.0.0.1:8000/api/products/ (assuming you’ve set up a REST API endpoint at this URL).
+- React Frontend: Running at http://localhost:PORT/

 # 4. Conclusion
 Backend: Django handles the business logic, API endpoints, and database operations.